dgalilove/Travel-Tip/README.md

 ## Main Features
 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
-- The User can pan the map to his own geo-location
+- The user can pan the map to his own geo-location
+- The user can see the distance from his own gwo-location to list of locations

+## Sort Options
+- Sort by name
+- Sort by creation time
+- Sort by rate

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate
-- Read – Selected location details (see below)
+- Read – selected location details (see below)
 - Update – can update location rate
 - Delete – can delete a location
-- List - Including filtering, sorting and grouping
+- List - including filtering, sorting and grouping

 ## Selected Location
 - Displayed in the header
 - Location is active in the list (gold color)
 - Marker on the map
+- Shows distance from own gwo-location
 - Reflected in query params
 - Copy url to clipboard
 - Share via Web-Share API